 Less severely injured infants and young children may present with symptoms that are quite nonspecific and without a history of trauma provided by a caregiver.
 These symptoms may be transient and improve if the trauma is not repeated.
 They include irritability, vomiting, and apnea.

-These and other symptoms of AHT are related to other minor medical conditions and can easily lead to a mistaken diagnosis of those conditions instead.
+These and other symptoms of AHT are also seen in other minor medical conditions and can easily lead to a mistaken diagnosis of those conditions instead.
 Healthcare providers may have difficulty recognizing that such symptoms are the result of abuse, and the infant may return to an abusive environment (see also “Differential Diagnoses” below).

-Jenny et al. (1999) reported that 31% of infants who ultimately were found to have AHT had symptoms that in retrospect were “missed” upon initial presentation.
+While there is an increased awareness now about PAHT and how it may present, it is still important to realize that AHT may present with more subtle signs and symptoms.
+Jenny and colleagues (1999) reported that 31% of infants who ultimately were found to have AHT had symptoms that in retrospect were “missed” upon initial presentation.
 These infants were often diagnosed with viral syndromes, colic, and gastro-esophageal reflux.
 The more clearly the symptoms were neurological in nature (seizures and alterations in consciousness), the more likely that cranial imaging would be requested and a diagnosis of intracranial bleed made.